 How about you?
 Are you feeling that itch to live differently going forward?
 Are you wondering what next?
 Has that annoying niggle in the back of your head that there must be more to life, become a stroppy roar?
 Do you want a significantly different new chapter in life?

 If it has, you’re not alone.
-We’re already seeing a huge increase in creativity since the world started coping with Covid and I don’t see that stopping any time soon.
-It’s exactly the restrictions on our daily lives that have led to this explosion of creativity.
+We’ve already seen a huge increase in creativity and I don’t see that stopping any time soon.
+It’s exactly the restrictions on our daily lives that led to this explosion of creativity.

-You may still be restricted in your movement out and about, but that doesn’t need to restrict your next chapter planning and, depending on what you actually decide to do, putting that in place.
+Life needn’t restrict your next chapter planning and, depending on what you actually decide to do, putting that in place.
 Darwin proved long ago that it’s not how strong you are that determines your survival, but the extent to which you are able to adapt to change.
 Starting fresh may be just what you need.

 Working out what next

 If ideas for your next chapter have already arrived fully formed in your head, congratulations!
-Your challenge will be how to make that a reality in a post Covid world.
+Your challenge will be how to make that a reality.
 What I talk about below will still be of use to you to make sure you’re on the right track.

 But what do you do if you know you want change, but you don’t know what?